shaunazzopardi/sweap/REPLICATION.md

 benchmarks/scripts/appendix_table.py benchmarks
 ```

-This will tabulate (again, in CSV) the number of state and transition
+This will tabulate (again, in CSV format) the number of state and transition
 predicates used in the initial abstraction, the number and kind of refinements
 applied, and the number of (state/transition) predicates in the final
 abstraction (i.e., before either solution or timeout/OOM).